sebastiancarter/PDF-renamer/readme.md

 # pdf parser

-renames all the pdfs in your current directory to their actual title (currently does this using pdf metadata)
+renames all the pdfs in your current directory to their actual title (pdfParser.py does this using pdf metadata but as most pdfs do not have title metadata I made pdfParser2.py which outputs the entire pdf as plaintext which is then used by the bash script wrapper.sh which uses the first line of the pdf as the new title.

 ## requirements
 - Python 3